aws-samples/shopfloor-connectivity/docs/README.md

 <td>Directory</td>
 <td>Pathname of the directory in which to store buffered messages.</td>
 <td>String</td>
-<td>This directory must already exists and the process running the Store and Forward target must have read and write access</td>
+<td>This directory must already exist and the process running the Store and Forward target must have read and write access</td>
 </tr>
 <tr class="odd">
 <td>Targets</td>